trevorius/next-POC/prompts/PrepareMR.prompt.md

 # confirm work is ready to merge

+prepare your self by analysing what scripts are available in project.json

 1. run prettier

+- if prettier is installed and has a config file, run it
 - if the prettier fails, fix the issues and repeat step 1
 - if the prettier succeeds, move to next step

 2. run eslint

+- if eslint is installed and has a config file, run it
 - if the eslint fails, fix the issues and repeat step 2
 - if the eslint succeeds, move to next step

 3. run tests

+- if there is a test script, run it
 - if the tests fail, fix the issues and repeat step 2
 - if the tests succeed, move to next step